 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Make sure to swallow alprazolam ER (Xanax XR) tablets whole.
-The tablet is made to slowly release the medication in your body throughout the day.
+No, make sure to swallow the alprazolam ER (Xanax XR) tablets whole.
+The tablet is made to release the medication in your body slowly throughout the day.
 Don't crush, chew, or split them because this could make the medication work differently for you.

 Using this medicine with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.